| | | | | | | | | |

 • 1 pkt ranch dressing mix, (1 ounce)

-• 1/2 teaspoon ground black pepper
+• ½ tsp ground black pepper

-• 1/2 teaspoon ground cumin
+• ½ tsp ground cumin

-• 1 14.5-ounce can tomatoes, diced
+• 1 (14.5-ounce) can diced tomatoes, with juice

 • 3 cups beef stock, unsalted or low sodium

-• 1 15.5-ounce can pinto beans
+• 1 (15.5-ounce) can pinto beans, drained, rinsed

-• 1 15.5-ounce can black beans
+• 1 (15.5-ounce) can black beans, drained, rinsed

-• 1 1/2 cups corn, frozen or canned and drained
+• 1 ½ cups frozen corn, or canned and drained

-• Tortilla chips, or fried tortilla strips
+• Tortilla chips or fried tortilla strips

 Instructions

 • Choose the sauté button on the Instant Pot and add the vegetable oil.
-When it displays “hot,” add the ground beef and chopped onion.
-Cook, stirring frequently, and the beef is browned and no longer pink.
+When it displays "hot," add the ground beef and chopped onion.
+Cook, stirring frequently, until the beef is browned and no longer pink.

-• Secure the lid and make sure the steam release valve is turned to “sealing.”
+• Secure the lid and make sure the steam release valve is turned to "sealing."
 Choose pressure cook, high pressure, and set the time for 10 minutes.
-When the time is up, let the pressure release naturally for 15 minutes and then carefully turn the steam release valve to “venting” to release the remaining pressure.
-If your pressure cooker or model is different, follow the manufacturer’s directions for steam release.
+When the time is up, let the pressure release naturally for 15 minutes and then carefully turn the steam release valve to "venting" to release the remaining pressure.
+If your pressure cooker or model is different, follow the manufacturer's directions for steam release.
+Taste and season with salt, as needed.

 Nutrition